 ZOOMING IN: Strategies for Concrete Learners

-ages 5 - young adultUsing video from treatment sessions, we zoom in on strategies to promote social attention and perspective taking (theory of mind) with students who interpret language very literally and struggle to interpret what others think and feel.
-These more literal-minded students—who may have a diagnosis of high functioning autism, ADHD, ASD, and/or sensory integration challenges—are slow to learn social skills and exhibit a range of other learning challenges related to their weak socially based critical thinking.
-Video-based case studies will guide how this type of student evolves in their understanding of the social world as they grow up to help illuminate treatment ideas.
-Audience members will receive checklists to help differentiate types of social learners and how social learning connects to the educational standards.
+ages 5 - young adultUsing video from treatment sessions, we zoom in on strategies to promote social attention and perspective taking (theory of mind) with individuals who interpret language very literally and struggle to interpret what others think and feel.
+These more literal-minded students—who may have a diagnosis of autism levels 1 and 2, ADHD, and/or sensory integration challenges—are slow to develop social competencies and exhibit a range of other learning challenges related to their weak socially-based critical thinking.
+Video-based case studies will offer treatment ideas and show how this type of student evolves in their understanding of the social world as they grow up.
+Attendees will receive checklists to help differentiate types of social learners and connect social learning to the educational standards.
 Group treatment ideas for different age groups will also be introduced.
-Audience members appreciate the practical information shared across the day!
+Attendees appreciate the practical information shared across the day!

 This course focuses on developing rule-based social learning activities that connect to educational standards and support the student with significant social attention and social interpretation challenges.
 We will concentrate specifically on students who are described as Challenged Social Communicators (CSC) or Emerging Social Communicators (ESC) on our Social Thinking–Social Communication Profile.
 These students are more literal, more aloof, miss sarcasm, are less organized, show marked difficulty reading social contextual cues from people and situations, comprehending reading material, and expressing themselves through writing, and they appear more awkward in their attempts to socially engage with their peers.
 (See this article for more common characteristics of people described as described as Challenged Social Communicators or Emerging Social Communicators.)
 The day will explore the power of social attention using video clips to provide explicit and practical examples for teaching basic social concepts to encourage the development of theory of mind (perspective taking), sharing social attention, and awareness of trickery.